KevReed/DocFx.Plugins.PlantUml/README.md

 ### Settings

-The plugin can be configured in your docfx.json the following options are available
+The plugin can be configured in your docfx.json the following options are available:

 | Setting                        | Description                                                             | Default                                 |
 |--------------------------------|-------------------------------------------------------------------------|-----------------------------------------|